After two big chops, I'm committed to learning as much as I can about growing healthy natural hair.

 1. Your Natural Hair Flourishes Without Heat

 Kat described her hair as healthy and she showed us how long it had grown after months of it not being straightened or exposed to heat.
 I am always skeptical of natural hair influencers who insist that you should never see your hair straight.
 Going natural is not some sort of punishment so you should be able to experiment and see your hair in as many styles as you imagine possible.
 However, heat damage is the usual suspect when people report having brittle, breaking, and unhealthy natural hair.
 Heat damage is caused by using too much heat on your hair and not applying any heat protectors when you do.
 I must confess that my love for straighteners and curlers was a major reason for both of my big chops.
-You’d think that I’d learnt my lesson after the first time.
+You’d think that I’d learned my lesson after the first time.

-2. Natural Hair Representation Is a Matter of Emergency
+2. Natural Hair Representation Matters Urgently

 As an actress, Kat explained that afro-textured hair is not embraced in Hollywood and that she hopes to one day play a character that she actually looks like.
 We often celebrate diversity when we see people that look like us on the big screen.
 That progress should be applauded, but Kat’s words mean that there is a layer of representation that is still missing.
 Current racial diversity in Hollywood includes African American, African, or biracial actors while concealing their distinct features such as their hair texture.
 It is time for Hollywood to incorporate natural hair as an acceptable look on casting calls and auditions for African American, African, and biracial actors.